fklein82/cloud-server/_posts/2023-05-07-tap-and-greenplum.markdown

 tanzu acc create kubeflowpipelines --git-repository https://github.com/agapebondservant/kubeflow-pipelines-accelerator --git-branch main
 ~~~

-### 5. Utilize GreenplumPython Package for Python Execution in Greenplum Functions
+### 5. Train scalable Machine Learning models on Greenplum platform using GreenplumPython

-Utilize GreenplumPython Package for Python Execution in Greenplum Functions
+Utilize **GreenplumPython Package** for **Python Execution in Greenplum Functions**.
-GreenplumPython is a Python package that enables the execution of Python code within Greenplum functions.
+**GreenplumPython** is a Python package that enables the execution of Python code within Greenplum functions.
 By leveraging GreenplumPython, you can perform complex data processing and analysis tasks using familiar Python syntax and libraries, directly inside the Greenplum database.
 This integration reduces data movement and improves performance, as data processing occurs close to where the data is stored, making it an efficient way to perform advanced analytics and pre-processing for your ML projects.

+Greenplum has strong analytical capabilities that make them well suited for data science problems at a massive scale.
+We could then combine Greenplum Data Warehouse MPP capabilities with Python’s rich ecosystem to make the end-to-end Machine Learning / NLP model development experience significantly faster.

 ### 6. Build and Train ML Model Workflow with TensorFlow.